Sharan-Ravula/CS-498-Resume-Management-Platform/README.md

 ## 🛠 Core Functionalities & Team

-- **Backend & Upload Logic** (`Nnaemeka Okafor`): Established the Firebase integration and implemented the primary resume upload functionality, ensuring files are stored securely.
+- Backend & Upload Logic (`Nnaemeka Okafor`): Established the Firebase integration and implemented the primary resume upload functionality, ensuring files are stored securely.

-- **Management & Deletion** (`Sharan Ravula`): Developed the functionality for users to permanently remove their resumes from the database to protect personal information.
+- Management & Deletion (`Sharan Ravula`): Developed the functionality for users to permanently remove their resumes from the database to protect personal information.

-- **Search & Discovery** (`Jonah Burgess`): Implemented a keyword search feature to allow users and recruiters to navigate the resume database efficiently.
+- Search & Discovery (`Jonah Burgess`): Implemented a keyword search feature to allow users and recruiters to navigate the resume database efficiently.

-- **Project Lead & Planning** (`Justin Haycraft`): Orchestrated the development lifecycle, organized the codebase, and managed documentation.
+- Project Lead & Planning (`Justin Haycraft`): Orchestrated the development lifecycle, organized the codebase, and managed documentation.

 ---

 ## ⚙️ Technical Specifications

-- **Frontend Framework**: `Next.js` (React) with `TypeScript` for type-safe development.
+- Frontend Framework: `Next.js` (React) with `TypeScript` for type-safe development.

-- **Backend-as-a-Service**: `Firebase` (Firestore for metadata and Firebase Storage for PDF files).
+- Backend-as-a-Service: `Firebase` (Firestore for metadata and Firebase Storage for PDF files).

-- **Styling**: `Tailwind` `CSS` for a clean, professional "corporate" aesthetic.
+- Styling: `Tailwind` `CSS` for a clean, professional "corporate" aesthetic.

-- **Design Pattern**: Highly modular and encapsulated structure, utilizing reusable UI components from a central directory
+- Design Pattern: Highly modular and encapsulated structure, utilizing reusable UI components from a central directory

 ---

 ## 🧪 Key Features

-- **Secure Upload**: Validates file types and sizes before storing resumes in the cloud.
+- Secure Upload: Validates file types and sizes before storing resumes in the cloud.

-- **Privacy Control**: Includes a "Searchable" toggle to allow users to opt-out of public viewing.
+- Privacy Control: Includes a "Searchable" toggle to allow users to opt-out of public viewing.

-- **Shareable Links**: Once uploaded, users receive a persuasive link and QR code to instantly share their professional profile.
+- Shareable Links: Once uploaded, users receive a persuasive link and QR code to instantly share their professional profile.

-- **Management Dashboard**: A centralized interface to view, search, and delete uploaded documents
+- Management Dashboard: A centralized interface to view, search, and delete uploaded documents

 ---